On the topological K-theory of twisted equivariant perfect complexes: Semi-orthogonal decompositions for Severi-Brauer stacks

 \section{Semi-orthogonal decompositions for Severi-Brauer stacks}

-We obtain in this section a semi-orthogonal decomposition of the dg category of perfect complexes on a Severi-Brauer stack (Theorem \ref{bernardera}), generalizing a theorem of Bernardera (\cite{bern} Theorem 5.1).
+We obtain in this section a semi-orthogonal decomposition of the dg-category of perfect complexes on a Severi-Brauer stack (Theorem \ref{bernardera}), generalizing a theorem of Bernardera (\cite{bern} Theorem 5.1).
 We emphasize that our proof of Theorem \ref{bernardera} is just a matter of concatenating several results of Bergh-Schn\"urer in \cite{BS}.

 Let $\X$ be an algebraic stack over a scheme $S$, and let $p : \P \to \X$ be a Severi-Brauer stack of relative dimension $r -1$, as defined in Section \ref{azumaya}.
 For each smooth morphism $U \to \X$, where $U$ is a scheme, choose an \'etale cover $\{U_i \to U\}$ such that we have an isomorphism